Preppe/PandaBook/memory-bank/activeContext.md

     - Implemented click handling on `MiniPlayer` to open the full player and stop propagation on controls.
     - Added logic to pause audio when the mini-player close button is clicked.
     - Adjusted mini-player vertical position (`bottom-16`) and z-index (`zIndex: 1000`).
+    - Added robust placeholder image handling for MiniPlayer cover art.
+- [2025-04-19 17:31:00] Implemented core audio playback:
+    - Updated `NewReleaseCard` to construct stream URL (`/api/v1/books/:id/stream`) and set track info in `useAudioStore` on play click.
+    - Updated `PlayerPage` to display dynamic track info from store.
+    - Removed placeholder audio logic from `AudioPlayer`.
+- [2025-04-19 17:31:00] Implemented persistence for `currentTrack` in `useAudioStore` using Zustand `persist` middleware and `localStorage`.
+- [2025-04-19 17:31:00] Added rehydration logic in `ClientLayout` to restore audio state from `localStorage` on load.
+- [2025-04-19 17:52:21] Refactored audio track setting:
+    - Modified `useAudioStore` (`setCurrentTrack`) to accept a `Book` object instead of `TrackInfo`.
+    - Moved stream URL construction (`/api/v1/books/:id/stream`) logic into `useAudioStore`.
+    - Updated `NewReleaseCard` to pass the `Book` object directly to `setCurrentTrack`.
 ## Next Steps

 - Refactor all frontend API and state logic to use the new unified models for all book, audio, chapter, and user operations.